Best Travel Insurance for the UK and Ireland

 lightbulb icon

 Strike activity: UK rail and airline strikes create disruptions uncommon in the United States.
 Strikes are announced days in advance but can't be predicted months ahead.
-Trip interruption coverage reimburses additional transportation costs if strikes force alternative routes.
+Trip interruption coverage reimburses additional transportation costs when strikes force alternative routes.
 Some policies exclude strikes, so review your policy terms.

 lightbulb icon